Ozone Layer Definition

 Chlorofluorocarbons are the most abundant ozone-depleting substance.
 It is only when the chlorine atom reacts with some other molecule, it does not react with ozone.

-Montreal Protocol was proposed in 1987 to stop the use, production and import of ozone-depleting substances and minimise their concentration in the atmosphere to protect the ozone layer of the earth.
+Montreal Protocol was proposed in 1987 to stop the use, production and import of ozone-depleting substances and minimize their concentration in the atmosphere to protect the ozone layer of the earth.

 Also Read: Environmental Issues